Summary

 Rick: Anybody well-known?

-Vera: Not really and he asked me not to mention his name.
+Vera: Not really, and he asked me not to mention his name.

 Rick: Okay, sure.

-Vera: I think it has, yeah, everything helped I guess.
+Vera: I think everything helped, I guess.

-Rick: Right, first there is a mountain then there is no mountain then there is.
+Rick: Right.
+First there is a mountain, then there is no mountain, then there is.

 Vera: Yes, exactly.

-Rick: And so did this oneness experience fade away or did it stay with you?
+Rick: And so, did this oneness experience fade away, or did it stay with you?

 Rick: Craving.

-Rick: Yeah, so do you now understand what was going on or what is going on?
+Rick: Yeah.
+So do you now understand what was going on, or what is going on?

 Rick: Grounded?